rudderlabs/rudderstack-docs/destinations/clevertap.md

  }
 ```

-3. Add the below dependencies and plugin to your app level `build.gradle` file
+3. Next, add the following dependencies and plugin to your app level `build.gradle` file:

 ```groovy
 dependencies {